masautt/typescript-compiler-showcase/as1/README.md

 This semester, Professor Le instructed us to use whichever language we feel most comfortable with.
 In our case, that's JavaScript.
 The syntax is relatively easy to use and its asynchronous syntax might come in handy with Assignments 2 and 3.

 With the massive adoption of the web, JavaScript has become the most sought-after programming language.
 It has proven to have the flexibility to tackle any project.
-It may not be as efficient as C, but it definetely can run as a compiler.
+It may not be as efficient as C, but it definitely can run as a compiler.

 #### Why TypeScript?